-The followthethings.com project began in the classroom and, from the start, took a material culture approach to teaching and learning about trade (in)justice (see Angus et al 2001, Cook et al 2007, Hawkins et al 2011, Evans et al 2013, Anon 2014, Cook et al 2017).
-Inspired by the political philospher Iris Marion Young (2003), we avoid addressing students (and wider audiences) through the more negative ‘Blame, shame & guilt‘ approach in favour of more positive, collaborative, future-oriented solidarity-building and world-making.
+The followthethings.com project began in the classroom and, from the start, took a material culture – thing – approach to teaching and learning about trade (in)justice (see Angus et al 2001, Cook et al 2007, Hawkins et al 2011, Evans et al 2013, Anon 2014, Cook et al 2017).
+This starts with a simple question – who made my stuff? – in the home that this will encourage trade justice to matter to everyone personally.
+Inspired by the political philospher Iris Marion Young (2003), however, we avoid engaging students (and wider audiences) with the trade injustices thay often find through ‘blame, shame & guilt‘.
+Instead, our aim for trade justice education is for it to be positive, collaborative, future-oriented solidarity-building and world-making.

 We follow the pedagogical mantra of the Fashion Revolution movement, encouraging students to ‘Be Curious.
 Find Out.
 Do Something’.
 We ask students to start with commodities that are part of their lives and identities.
 We ask them to think about what these commodities bring to their lives (e.g. fitting in, keeping in touch, etc.).
 We then ask them to think about the supply chain workers who make those commodities and help them to be who they are, and to live the lives they live.

-Below we provide a) the best prompt we have found for thinking this way, b) four classroom resources that we have created with and for trade justice activism organisations which dovetail nicely with the content of our website, c) a unique example of trade justice ecucation where an adidas brand executive, an Indonesian factory inspector and a politician were quizzed in person by students live in their classroom.
+We provide advice and guidance for researchers who want to do this ‘follow it yourself’ detective work themselves on another page.
+Below we provide a) the best prompts we have found for introducing trade (in)justice to the classroom, b) five classroom resources that we have created with and for trade justice activist organisations which dovetail nicely with the content of our website, c) a unique example of trade justice education where an adidas brand executive, an Indonesian factory inspector and a politician were quizzed in person by students in their classroom.

 Traces Of Labour Video Series